-All Non-Management Bargaining Unit employees licensed or certified as commercial applicators of pest/herbicide chemicals and who are required to mix, handle or spray such chemicals will be paid an extra thirty dollars (\$30) per diem when actually engaged in such activity.
+- 1. All Non-Management Bargaining Unit employees licensed or certified as commercial applicators of pest/herbicide chemicals and who are required to mix, handle or spray such chemicals will be paid an extra fifty dollars (\$50) per diem when actually engaged in such activity.
 Only an employee who is licensed or certified as a commercial applicator shall be required or allowed to mix, handle or spray such chemicals.
 The State may contract out all or part of this function without further negotiations or grievance.
-This Article shall not apply to the fish hatchery employees engaged in the normal functions of their position.
+This Article shall not apply to the fish hatchery employees engaged in the normal functions of their position. - 2.
+Effective July 1, 2018, the State shall reimburse employees in the Non-Management Bargaining Unit who are licensed or certified as commercial applicators of pest/herbicide chemicals as described in Section 1 of this Article for any certification/recertification fee(s) required by the State of Vermont to perform their duties.